 Accounts Receivable Aging Report

-An aging report is a document that provides the unpaid invoices as well as the duration for which the accounts receivable are outstanding.
+An aging report is a document that provides the unpaid invoices as well as the duration for which the accounts receivable is outstanding.
 It helps you to monitor and manage the due and overdue payments as well as track slow-paying customers.

-• What is Accounts Receivable Aging Report?
+• What is the Accounts Receivable Aging Report?

 • Why is an Aging Report important?